Steven Kip Olson - Albert Lea Tribune

 Steve was preceded in death by his grandparents, Aleck and Harriet Broskoff, Donald Olson and Warren and Verona Thorson; mother, Judith C. Olson; father-law, Gary Edgerton; and brother-in-law, Randy “Hopper” Jensen.

-Left to Cherish his memory are his wife, Sonya; sons, Jordon (Alicia) and Cody (April O’Connor); grandchildren, Hudson, Nash, Mckalynn and Nova; father, Larry Olson and special friend Cathy Legried; parents-in-law, Sheila Stroup and Marty Engerton; sisters, Gina Gullickson and Angie (Gary) Langerud, sisters-in-law, Jennifer Shelby, Mandy (Allen) Miller, Sara (Tony) Sharpe; brother-in-law, Alex (Kayla) Stroup, and many nieces and nephews.
+Left to Cherish his memory are his wife, Sonya; sons, Jordon (Alicia) and Cody (April O’Connor); grandchildren, Hudson, Nash, Mckalynn and Nova; father, Larry Olson and special friend Cathy Legried; parents-in-law, Sheila Stroup and Marty Edgerton; sisters, Gina Gullickson and Angie (Gary) Langerud, sisters-in-law, Jennifer Shelby, Mandi (Allen) Miller, Sara (Tony) Sharpe; brother-in-law, Alex (Kayla) Stroup, and many nieces and nephews.

 A Funeral Service will be held at 11 AM on Saturday, September 17, 2022, at East Freeborn Church in Albert Lea, MN; Pastor Matt Griggs will officiate.
 The family will receive friends at a viewing to be held from 3-7 PM on Friday, September 16, 2022, at Bonnerup Funeral & Cremation Services in Albert Lea, MN and one hour prior to the service at the church.
 Interment will be held at East Freeborn Cemetery, Albert Lea, MN.